 BPSA Technical Guide, 2023 Design, Control and Monitoring of SUS for Integrity Assurance, Volume 2

-When pressure for the leak/integrity test is applied on a SUS (for pressure decay, but for tracer gas detection too), the surface areas of the test article that are mechanically supported by the container wall (or other supporting structures) are pressed against the structure surface.
+When pressure for the leak/integrity test is applied on a SUS (for both pressure decay, and tracer gas detection), the surface areas of the test article that are mechanically supported by the container wall (or other supporting structures) are pressed against the structure surface.
 This can cause the blocking of a potential defect in this surface area, also called masking effect.
 More considerations about masking effect can be found in ASTM E3244-23, Table 2 and E3336-22 5.2.2.2 Note 8).

 ASTM E3244-23, Standard Practice for Integrity Assurance and Testing of Single-Use Systems